CommE2E/comm/docs/dev_environment.md

 ## Creating a new diff

-The biggest difference between GitHub’s PR workflow and Phabricator’s “diff” workflow is that Phabricator lets you create a diff from any commit, or set of commits.
-In contrast, GitHub can only create PRs from branches.
+The biggest difference between GitHub PRs and Phabricator diffs is that a PR corresponds to a branch, whereas a diff corresponds to a commit.

-When you have a commit ready and want to submit a diff for code review, just run `arc diff` from within the Comm Git repo.
-Arcanist will attempt to determine the “base” for your diff automatically, but by default it will take the single most recent commit.
-You can see what base Arcanist thinks it should use by running `arc which`.
-You can also explicitly specify a base by using `arc diff --base`.
-For instance, `arc diff --base HEAD^` will create a diff from the most recent commit, which should be the default behavior.
+When you have a commit ready and want to submit it for code review, just run `arc diff` from within the Comm Git repo. `arc diff` will look at the most recent commit in `git log` and create a new diff for it.

-Keep in mind that `arc diff` always diffs the base against your current working copy.
-Though this nominally includes any unstashed changes you might have, `arc diff`’s interactive prompts will help you exclude unrelated changes in your working copy.

-It’s generally easiest to keep a 1:1 correspondence between diffs and commits.
-If you’re working with a stack of commits, you can use Git’s interactive rebase feature (`git rebase -i`) to run `arc diff` on each commit individually.

 ## Updating a diff

-Whereas with GitHub PRs, updates are usually created by adding on more commits, in Phabricator the easiest way to update a diff is by amending the existing commit.
+With GitHub PRs, updates are usually performed by adding on more commits.
+In contrast, in Phabricator a diff is updated by simply amending the existing commit and running `arc diff` again.

-When you run `arc diff` on a commit for the first time, it amends the commit message to include a link to the Phabricator diff.
-If and when you want to update that diff, just run `arc diff` again.

-If you’re working with a stack of diffs, and want to update an earlier diff, you can use Git’s interactive rebase feature (`git rebase -i`) to open the stack to a particular point.
-Then you can amend that commit and run `arc diff` before continuing the rebase.
+When you run `arc diff`, it looks for a `Differential Revision: ` line in the commit text of the most recent commit.
+If Arcanist finds that line, it will assume you want to update the existing diff rather than create a new one.
+Other Arcanist commands such as `arc amend` (which amends commit text to match a diff on Phabricator) also look for the `Differential Revision: ` line.

+## Working with a stack

+One of the advantages of Phabricator’s approach is that larger, multi-part changes can be split up into smaller pieces for review.
+These multi-part changes are usually referred to as a “stack” of diffs.

+When creating a diff that depends on another, you should make sure to create a dependency relationship between those two diffs, so that your reviewers can see the stack on Phabricator.
+The easiest way to do that is to include `Depends on D123` in the commit text of the child commit, but the dependency relationship can also be specified using the Phabricator web UI.

+You’ll find that mastering Git’s interactive rebase feature (`git rebase -i`) will help you a lot when working with stacks.
+Interactive rebases make it easy to “diff up” multiple commits at once, or to amend a specific commit in the middle of a stack in response to a review.

 ## Committing a diff

 After your diff has been accepted, you should be able to land it.
 To land a diff just run `arc land` from within the repository.

-If you’re dealing with a stack, `arc land` will make sure to only land the diffs that have been accepted, and shouldn’t land any diffs that depend on other diffs that haven’t been accepted yet.
+If you have a stack of unlanded commits in your Git branch, `arc land` will attempt to land all of those diffs.
+If some of the diffs in your stack haven’t been accepted yet, you’ll need to create a new, separate branch that contains just the commits you want to land before running `arc land`.

 Note that you need commit rights to the repository in order to run `arc land`.
 If you don’t have commit rights, reach out to @ashoat for assistance.